rajaud/tutoriels-linux-debian/interview_overview.md

 ## DNS (Domain Name System)

-DNS primarily uses port 53 for both TCP and UDP protocols2.
+DNS primarily uses port 53 for both TCP and UDP protocols

-UDP port 53: Used for standard DNS queries and responses TCP port 53: Used for larger DNS messages that exceed the UDP size limit (traditionally 512 bytes)
++ UDP port 53: Used for standard DNS queries and responses
++ TCP port 53: Used for larger DNS messages that exceed the UDP size limit (traditionally 512 bytes)

 ## NFS (Network File System)